5. Processing unidimensional data#

 Let \(\boldsymbol{y}=c \boldsymbol{x}+t\) and let \(\bar{x}, \bar{y}, s_x, s_y\) denote the vectors’ arithmetic means and standard deviations.
 The following properties hold.

-The arithmetic mean and all the quantiles (including, of course, the median), are equivariant with respect to translation and scaling; it holds, for instance, \(\bar{y} = c \bar{x} + t\).
+The arithmetic mean is equivariant with respect to translation and scaling; we have \(\bar{y} = c \bar{x} + t\).
+This is also true for all the quantiles (including, of course, the median).

 Consider again the female heights dataset: